Dr Marian Bond

 Marian has over 30 years experience of working and teaching in animal behaviour and physiotherapy.
 She is a Fellow of the Society of Biology a Senior Fellow of the Higher Education Academy, a professional dog trainer and a PADI-certified Master Diver.

-Marian lectures across our animal and environmnental biology courses.
-She holds a PhD and, before joining Anglia Ruskin, worked for 20 years as a physiotherapist in clinical and managerial roles.
+Marian lectures across our animal and environmental biology courses.
+She holds a PhD and, before joining ARU, worked for 20 years as a physiotherapist in clinical and managerial roles.

-Marian designed the RCVS-accredited FdSc and BSc (Hons) Veterinary Nursing and Animal Behaviour degrees, with modules delivered at both the Milton-based College of West Anglia and the ARU Cambridge campus.
-Graduates from both degrees can register as RCVS-accredited Veterinary Nurses.
+Marian designed RCVS-accredited FdSc and BSc (Hons) Veterinary Nursing and Animal Behaviour degrees.
 She has been nominated for the student-elected 'Made a Difference' Awards, winning the title in the 'Most Innovative Teaching' category in 2016.

 - Cognition and training of the domestic dog